 Locate the two slots at the top back of the monitor.

-Insert a screwdriver into the first slot, engaging the internal hook.
+Insert a screwdriver into the first crack, hooking the internal hook.
 The screwdriver must be long enough to reach the plastic hook inside the monitor.
-At the same time, it must be thin enough to fit inside the cracks without deforming them.
-In the following photos, you can observe the shape of the hooks for greater clarity.
+At the same time, it must be thin enough to enter the cracks without deforming them.
+In the following photos, you can observe the shape of the hooks for more clarity.

 Move the hook from the top of the monitor downwards, levering it with the screwdriver.
 Do not apply excessive force to avoid breaking the hook!

-Use a plastic bodywork lever to slightly push the two plastic shells of the monitor apart.
+Use a plastic leverage for bodies to slightly remove the two plastic shells of the monitor.
 Do not force excessively to avoid breaking the hooks.
-I know some people use slotted screwdrivers to pry and separate the plastic shells.
-I do not recommend using metal tools, because they leave unsightly marks on the plastic parts.
+I know that some people use cutting screwdrivers to leverage and separate plastic shells.
+I advise against the use of metal tools, because they leave unworthy signs on the plastic parts.

-Repeat the operation with the second slot until the plastic shells are completely released.
+Repeat the operation with the second crack, up to completely release the plastic shells.

 Removing the back shell